oVirt/ovirt-site/source/vdsm/installing-vdsm-from-rpm.html.md

 # Installing VDSM from rpm

-This Documents has come to describe the steps required in order to install & configure ovirt-node on the same host with ovirt-engine, this steps are usually not required when installing ovirt-node on another host then ovirt-engine
+This Documents has come to describe the steps required in order to install & configure VDSM on the same host with ovirt-engine, this steps are usually not required when installing VDSM on another host then ovirt-engine
 Use this guide in order to install ovirt-engine: [Installing_ovirt-engine_from_rpm](Installing_ovirt-engine_from_rpm)

 ### Installing Prerequisite Packages